Deadlock (band): Line up changes and The Arsonist (2011–2013)

-On October 26, 2011, it was announced that founding vocalist/lyricist Joe Prem had left the band, having performed for 14 years.
-On the 21st November 2011, Deadlock announced via their Facebook page that bassist John Gahlert would become the new harsh vocalist, having previously performed on occasion when Joe Prem was unable to play, and that bass duties would be handled by Ferdinand Rewicki, who had in the past toured with the band under the various guises of driver, tour manager, and "merch guy".
+On October 26, 2011, it was announced that founding vocalist/lyricist Joe Prem had left the band after 14 years.
+On the 21st November 2011, Deadlock announced via their Facebook page that bassist John Gahlert would be the new harsh vocalist, having performed on occasion when Prem was unable to play.
+Bass duties would be handled by Ferdinand Rewicki, who had toured with the band as driver, tour manager, and "merch guy".

-On 8 February 2013, it was announced that guitarist Gert Rymen had decided to part ways with the band, reducing the lineup to a 5-piece.
+On 8 February 2013, it was announced that guitarist Gert Rymen had left the band, reducing the lineup to a five-piece.
 On March 21 of the same year, the band signed to Napalm Records through whom they announced they would release their next album.
-It will be the first release featuring former bassist John Gahlert on "harsh" vocal duties, and former tour manager Ferdinand Rewicki on bass and rhythm guitar.
+It would be the first release with Gahlert on "harsh" vocals and Rewicki on bass and rhythm guitar.

-The band released its sixth full-length album The Arsonist on July 26, 2013.
+The band released its sixth full-length album, The Arsonist, on July 26, 2013.

 The Re-Arrival, and Hybris

 April 28, 2014, it was announced via the band's Facebook page that Tobias Graf had departed the band, leaving Sebastian Reichl as the only remaining original member.
-On September 4 it was revealed that Graf had died at the age of 35.
+On September 4, it was revealed that Graf had died at the age of 35.

-Deadlock released The Re-Arrival in August 2014, an album of re-makes of songs from earlier albums.
-In September it was announced that Scherer was beginning her maternity leave, and the band was temporarily replacing her with Margie Gerlitz.
-On April 28, 2016, it was announced that she was departing the band permanently to spend more time with her family, while also announcing that Gerlitz would become the new clean vocalist.
+Deadlock released The Re-Arrival in August 2014, an album of remakes of songs from earlier albums.
+In September, it was announced that Scherer was beginning her maternity leave, and the band was temporarily replacing her with Margie Gerlitz.
+On April 28, 2016, it was announced that she was departing the band permanently to spend more time with her family, while announcing that Gerlitz would become the new clean vocalist.

-In May 2016, the band announced their new album Hybris along with the lead single Berserk.
-The album was then released on July 8, 2016.
+In May 2016, the band announced their new album, Hybris, along with the lead single "Berserk".
+The album was released on July 8, 2016.

 Return of Scherer and "Blackest Black" (2024–present)

-On September 28, 2024, the band released a single "Blackest Black", their first new released in 8 years.
-It also marked the return of former clean vocalist Sabine Scherer, and the confirmed exit of Gerlitz.
-The release also indicated that Scherer and Reichl are the only active members of the band.
+On September 28, 2024, the band released the single "Blackest Black", their first release in eight years.
+It marked the return of former clean vocalist Sabine Scherer, and the confirmed exit of Gerlitz.
+The release indicated that Scherer and Reichl are the only active members of the band.